-To protect children, a new ban on smoking in cars and other vehicles carrying children was introduced in October 2015.
-It is now against the law to smoke in a private vehicle if there's a young person under 18 present.
+To protect children, smoking in cars and other vehicles carrying children was banned in 2015.
+It is against the law to smoke in a private vehicle if there's a young person under 18 present.

-Read about the new law on smoking in private vehicles.
+Read about the law on smoking in private vehicles on GOV.UK.

 How safe is e-cig vapour?